 Abram (later named Abraham) was on his way home from battle with the spoils of war.
 He traveled over one hundred miles (160 km) from the northern town of Dan.
 Still 25 miles from home, he met Bera, the king of Sodom, in the Valley of Kings east of Jerusalem.

-Following this, Bera offered Abram some of the bounty.
+Following this, King Bera offered Abram some of the bounty.
 (The entire account is recorded in Genesis 14 and Hebrews 7).

 Abram’s Encounter with El Elyon